Configure a domain-joined HDInsight cluster by using Azure Active Directory Domain Services

-Because Apache Zeppelin uses the domain name to authenticate the administrative service account, the service account MUST have the same domain name as its UPN suffix for Apache Zeppelin to function properly.
+Because Apache Zeppelin uses the domain name to authenticate the administrative service account, the service account must have the same domain name as its UPN suffix for Apache Zeppelin to function properly.

-Create a Domain-joined HDInsight cluster
+Create a domain-joined HDInsight cluster

-It is easier to place both the AAD-DS and the HDInsight cluster in the same Azure virtual network(VNet).
-In case you chose to put them in different VNets, you must peer those VNets so that HDI VMs have a line of sight to the domain controller for joining the VMs.
+It's easier to place both the Azure AD DS instance and the HDInsight cluster in the same Azure virtual network.
+If you choose to put them in different virtual networks, you must peer those virtual networks so that HDInsight VMs have a line of sight to the domain controller for joining the VMs.
 For more information, see Virtual network peering.

 When you create a domain-joined HDInsight cluster, you must supply the following parameters:

-- Domain password: The password of the service account.
+Domain password: The password of the service account.

-Please enter the complete url including the ldaps:// and port number (:636)
+Enter the complete URL, including "ldaps://" and the port number (:636).

 The following screenshot shows the configurations in the Azure portal:

-- For using SSH to connect to Domain-joined HDInsight clusters, see Use SSH with Linux-based Hadoop on HDInsight from Linux, Unix, or OS X.
+- For using SSH to connect to domain-joined HDInsight clusters, see Use SSH with Linux-based Hadoop on HDInsight from Linux, Unix, or OS X.